fishsticks89/latinizer/plan.md

 dropdown for declention, case, gender, plurality the, it sends the ending and shows it and a copy button. it is gotten from a massive object called endings

+Verb endings:

+A grid with all the options for case and an i with a circle for info

+It then shows you the chart

 tips:

 there is a <hr> and then a Tip: thing